halilergul1/nlp-reco/README.md

 ### **2.1 Data Preprocessing & Exploratory Data Analysis (EDA)**

-- Three datasets were used:
+- Three datasets were used (not available publicly):
-  1. `hotel_info.csv`: Contains structured hotel information (ratings, categories, etc.).
+  1. `information_of_hotels.csv`: Contains structured hotel information (ratings, categories, etc.).
-  2. `hotel_desc.csv`: Contains textual descriptions of hotels.
+  2. `hotel_detailed_descriptions.csv`: Contains textual descriptions of hotels.
   3. `session_data.csv`: Contains user interactions with hotels.
 I did not use for this project.

 - Basic data quality checks were performed and I also explored the data about descriptive statistics and distributions: